ma-ji/amgps/_pages/replication_example.md

 nav: false
 ---

 These example articles are generated through [Web of Science](https://guides.lib.utexas.edu/db/370) by 1) searching "replication" in the title field and 2) specifying the "Web of Science Categories".
-You can use this strategy to generate a list of example articles in the areas of your interest.
+You can use this strategy and other keywords to generate more relevant articles in the areas of your interest.

 # Public Administration